Prajwal5180/Defender-for-Cloud/modules/module1-mdcwalkthrough.md

     ![Remediate a resource](../images/healthpreview.png)

-    > **Note**: It could take up-to 24 hours for all the recommendations to show up.
-And it is possible that during the lab time this may not show up – which is the case sometimes.
+    > **Note**: It could take up to 24 hours for all the recommendations to show up.
+And it is possible that during lab time, this may not show up – which is the case sometimes.
 If you don't see the data in **recommendations**.
 You can continue to the next exercise and verify this later.

 9. Navigate back to the Inventory page and clear the search keyword **linux**.
 Then from the filter menu, select the **Resource Groups (1)** filter and then provide the **value (2)** **asclab-aks** (Unselect remaining), and click on **Ok (3)**.
 Using this filter, you can see all resources related to the predefined Kubernetes resources which are monitored with active recommendations.